HerbertsBuc/HerbertsBuc/README.md

 - &nbsp;Scooter Rental application in C#.
 Managing many layers of classes and interfaces (archives, calculations, scooter service, scooter rental).
 Created with a TDD approach.

-- &nbsp;Flight Planner App - created a web application with C#, HTTP, Web API, TypeScript.
+- &nbsp;Flight Planner App - created a web application with C#, Web API, TypeScript.
 The goal of the project was to create an application which can store flights between different airports and allows users to search them.